ahmadharkouss/mlops-mnist/README.md

 # MNIST API: FastAPI-based MNIST Classifier

 This repository contains a FastAPI-based implementation of a MNIST classifier.
-The CNN imported model from `best_model.pth` file is built with pytorch and trained on the MNIST dataset .
+The CNN imported model from `best_model.pth` file is built with pytorch and trained on a MNIST dataset .
 The API accepts a POST request with an image and returns the predicted digit.

 The project also includes a monitoring stack using **Prometheus**, **Grafana**, **Alertmanager**, and **OpenTelemetry** to provide insights into application performance.